zetseatZ/into-cps.github.io/simulation/coe.md

 software.
 You can read more about it and how to resolve the issue [here](http://overture.au.dk/into-cps/site/simulation/antivirus.html).

+### COE requires write access to the installation directory

+COE requires access rights to the directory where it is running, as it creates a log file next to the executable when launched.

 ### Starting the COE:

 1. Download the coe, we call it `coe.jar`